imics-lab/covid19-hospital-and-icu-length-of-stay/README.md

 Dataset in this project has been used from Synthetic Mass Library which can be downloaded from [here](https://synthea.mitre.org/downloads). this dataset contains total 16 files including patients, careplans, conditions, encounters, medications, observations, allergies, devices, imaging studies, immunizations, organizations, payer transitions, payers, procedures, providers, and supplies. there are two types of datasets available:

-- Covid-19 100k: consists 124,150 patients information; used in this project as training set (during data preperation and later split of 80/20 during model training)
+- Covid-19 100k: consists 124,150 patients information; used in this project as training set (during data preparation and later split of 80/20 during model training)
 - Covid-19 10k: consists 12,352 patients information; used as test set

 # Pre-requisites